partigabor/csr-and-esg-index-construction/README.md

 	├──main.py
 	└──...

 >Currently, `data-test` has been already set up for you with 150 sample documents.
-Training the model on `data-test` (150 documents) should take 1 hour on an ordinary office setup.
+Training the model on `data-test` (150 documents) should take 1 hour on an ordinary office machine.

-### 2. Run `main.py` to run everything, or run the modules one by one as below
+### 2. Run `main.py` to run everything, or run the modules one by one as below.

 The two variants - `main-transcripts.py` and `main-csr.py` - accommodate for different datasets.
 The "Transcripts" dataset consist of pdf files with accomodating xml files for metadata, while the "CSR" dataset just contains pdfs; the preprocessor is different for these two, the rest of the modules are the same.

     1. python preprocess.py

 This module takes in pdf files (and accompanying xml metadata files in case of transcripts) from a dataset and processes the documents to be suitable for training, extracting their content and creating input files `documents.txt` and `document_ids.txt`.
+See explanations on the rest of the modules in the original README (below).

     2. python parse.py